 Free school meals are available to any eligible pupil.
-To find out if your child qualifies, please refer to the application form provided in the new starter pack (or request a copy from the school office) and return the completed form to school.
+To find out if your child qualifies, please complete the application form provided in the new starter pack or request a copy from the school office.

 School Closures

 Closure due to severe weather